janbodnar/Python-Datovy-Analytik-Skolenie/postgresql.md

 maintains a fixed order of columns, it's crucial to note that SQL does not assure any specific order of the rows
 within the table, although they can be sorted for display purposes.

-These tables are organized into databases, and a group of databases managed by a single PostgreSQL server
+These tables are organized into *databases*, and a group of databases managed by a single PostgreSQL server
-instance forms a database cluster.
+instance forms a *database cluster*.

 ## psycopg2 driver